-The GID Draft Secondary Plan underwent a circulation period with agencies, landowners and other stakeholders which included presentations to interested groups including Guelph-Wellington Development Association, River Systems Advisory Committee, and Environmental Advisory Committee and Heritage Guelph to present the draft Plan and solicit feedback.
+The GID Draft Secondary Plan underwent a circulation period with agencies, landowners and other stakeholders which included presentations to interested groups including GWDA, RSAC, and EAC to present the draft Plan and solicit feedback.
 A series of meetings were also held with Infrastructure Ontario, as the primary landowner.

 A draft Official Plan Amendment was released on November 7, 2013.
 Council held a statutory public meeting in accordance with the Planning Act on December 2, 2013 to hear public input and comments regarding the draft Official Plan Amendment.
-Council heard from five (5) verbal presenters who provided comments on a variety of issues.
-In addition to these verbal comments, ten (10) written comments were submitted with another six (6) written comments being submitted after the public meeting.
-Where site specific issues were raised, Planning staff have met with affected landowners to resolve the issues.